akashacms/epubtools/guide/guide/setup.html.md

 # Creating a project for EPUBTools

+The primary function of EPUBTools is bundling an EPUB from a directory containing files prepared to the EPUB3 spec.
+That means an EPUBTools project is related to such a directory.
+In typical use you'll have another tool with which to build the files to be bundled into the EPUB.

-Before we start talking about EPUBTools in-depth, let's go for a quick win.
-That is, let's use some pre-built files and generate an EPUB.
-In the `akashacms/epubtools` repository, we have such a directory.
+To get familiarized with EPUBTools, let's go for a quick win.
+Namely, in the `akashacms/epubtools` we have pre-built files with which we can generate an EPUB.
 The plan is to build a simple project directory, copy those files into that directory, and create a simple build script.

 The W3C's EPUB3 Community Group is now shepherding EPUB standards development.
-One of their tools is a GitHub repository containing EPUB3 samples: https://github.com/IDPF/epub3-samples

-In the EPUBTools repository, we've duplicated one of them, plus an EPUBTools configuration file, at:  https://github.com/akashacms/epubtools/tree/master/test/samples-3.0  Our plan is to create a project directory with a simple build script to build this EPUB.
+One of their tools is a GitHub repository containing EPUB3 samples: https://github.com/IDPF/epub3-samples  The pre-built files used in this example come from that repository.
+Hence, we have a directory containing the files for an EPUB, plus an EPUBTools configuration file, at:  https://github.com/akashacms/epubtools/tree/master/test/samples-3.0  Our plan is to create a project directory with a simple build script to build this EPUB.

 First, clone the EPUBTools repository into a work directory: